Bixilon/UniThen/Readme.md

 ## Why

-So, the original [UniNow app](https://play.google.com/store/apps/details?id=de.mocama.UniNow) is not that bad (tries to be privacy friendly, works offline), but there are a few points that really bother me:
+So, the original [UniNow app](https://play.google.com/store/apps/details?id=de.mocama.UniNow) is not that bad (tries to be privacy friendly), but there are a few points that really bother me:

 Doing simple things needs a lot of user interaction (e.g. when I want to show my ticket for the check in):
 Open app -> (wait) -> No I am not interested in improving the app -> (Must look at ads) -> My Studies -> ZHS -> (wait) -> Find the course -> (wait) -> Scroll down -> QR Code -> (wait)

-And I don't want anything on my phone that I don't essentially need and that is not open source*.
+And I don't want it on my phone :)

 If somebody from UniNow sees this, please reach out **before** blocking the app off.
 I do not want to harm you (with this app).